iterative/dvc.org/static/docs/commands-reference/push.md

   command-line options listed below will either limit or expand the set of DVC-files to consult.

-- For each output referenced from each selected DVC-file, DVC finds a corresponding entry in the<abbr>cache</abbr>.
+- For each <abbr>output</abbr> referenced from each selected DVC-file, DVC finds a corresponding entry in the<abbr>cache</abbr>.
 DVC checks whether the entry exists in the remote.
 From this DVC gathers a list of files missing from the remote storage.